nedouard03/job_market_analysis/README.md

 ## Key Findings

 - Nearly one third of all healthcare operations and analytics postings are concentrated in four states — California, Texas, New York, and Florida
 - Clinical Operations roles command the highest average compensation at approximately $118,300 annually while Coordinator roles represent the entry point at approximately $57,000
 - Manager-level roles account for the largest share of postings among the four primary role categories, while Consultant roles are the least represented at 2.1% of the dataset
+- Despite this, Consultant roles command an average salary of approximately $102,900 — outearning the higher-demand Analyst and Coordinator categories, suggesting that scarcity of specialized expertise drives compensation more strongly than posting volume alone
+- Excel is the most frequently mentioned skill, appearing in approximately 21% of postings — functioning as a baseline expectation rather than a differentiator, with healthcare domain knowledge (Medicare, Medicaid, claims, HIPAA) more strongly associated with role requirements
 - The healthcare operations and analytics job market is highly fragmented by title — no single job title accounts for a dominant share of postings, reflecting the diversity of functional roles within the space

 Full findings summary available in [`/findings`](./findings).